 You can view your statement online at any time by logging in to Internet Banking.
 You can use the online search function to view, download or print your statements.
 Your account statements will be displayed as PDF (Portable Document Format) files.

 You can view your correspondence online at any time by logging in to Internet Banking.
 Your correspondence will be displayed as PDF documents in your Digital Inbox, which you can access by going to the 'Account Overview' page.
 You can use your Digital Inbox to view, organise and print selected correspondence.

-We'll also display your annual summaries and historical fees and interest rates documents in PDF format in your Digital Inbox.
+We’ll provide your annual summaries, annual interest summaries and historical fees and interest rates documents in PDF format in your Digital Inbox.

 The correspondence we send will also include changes to your account terms and conditions, overdraft agreements and other letters about any overdraft you may have.

-If you are paper-free for correspondence only you'll receive postal copies of your historical fees and interest rates documents.
-We'll provide your annual summaries as PDF documents in your Digital Inbox.
+If you are paper-free for correspondence only, you will receive postal copies of your historical fees and interest rates documents.
+We will provide your annual summaries and annual interest summaries as PDF documents in your Digital Inbox.

 If you choose paper-free statements you’ll receive your annual statements as PDF documents in your personal account area.

 You'll receive Notices of Sums in Arrears online as PDF documents in your Digital Inbox.